AssemblyScript/assemblyscript/std/assembly/collector/README.md

 Garbage collector interface
 ===========================

-A garbage collector for AssemblyScript must implement the common and either of the tracing or reference counting interfaces.
+A garbage collector for AssemblyScript must implement the following common and either the tracing or reference counting interfaces:

 Common
 ------